 Additional Research Training Opportunities

 After a one-year clinical fellowship, most fellows opt for additional research training.
 Options for funding include foundation fellowships, the Neurology Department T32, and StrokeNet funding.
-Formal research training options and clinical research resources can be found here.
+Formal research training options and clinical research resources can be found here and include a CTSA-funded institute.

 Work and Living Environment

 Ann Arbor, MI is family friendly city renowned for its cultural offerings.
 Ann Arbor is home to the University of Michigan Health System, a leading clinical and research medical facility.
-It has been ranked highly as a preferred city because of its sporting, music and active cultural life and welcoming natural setting.
+It has been ranked highly as a preferred city because of its sporting, music, and active cultural life and welcoming natural setting.
 The department of neurology is a highly ranked, academic department with a residency training program of 21 residents and internationally renowned faculty.
+Michigan Medicine is currently ranked #5 among the nation’s hospitals by US News and World Report.

 Stroke Fellowship application can be completed through ERAS for an ACGME-approved year.
 We participate fully in the NRMP ("match").